etingof/snmpclitools/docs/source/download.rst

    $ python3 -m venv venv3
    $ . venv3/bin/activate
-   $ pip install pysnmp-apps
+   $ pip install snmpclitools

 or

 .. code-block:: bash

-   $ easy_install pysnmp-apps
+   $ easy_install snmpclitools

 In case you do not have the *easy_install* command on your system but still would like to use the on-line package installation method, please install